kdheepak/pandoc-ieee-template/README.md

 You can install both pandoc and pandoc-citeproc using the `conda` package manager.
 However, `conda` has an older version of pandoc and pandoc-citeproc.
-Some of the command line options passed to Pandoc in the Makefile might need to be changed in order to get an older version of Pandoc working.
 I've tested this with Pandoc 1.19.2.1.
 `pandoc-citeproc` is only required if you are interested in generating citations using the PDF target.
 The TeX target does not use the pandoc-citeproc, and uses biblatex instead.